-MSC's largest government-owned cargo ships are the large, medium-speed, roll-on/roll-off (LMSR) ships, which are nearly the size of aircraft carriers.
+Six Watson-class large, medium-speed, roll-on/roll-off (LMSR) ships support Army Preposition stocks.
+LMSR ships are largest government-owned cargo ships that carry heavy armored vehicles and equipment.
 Each LMSR is capable of lifting more than 300,000 square feet of rolling stock and containerized cargo and can travel at speeds up to 24 knots.

-LMSRs are ideal for carrying heavy armored vehicles and equipment used by the U.S. military.
-Each LMSR has a slewing stern ramp and a movable ramp that services two side ports, to enable driving vehicles on and off the ship.
-Cargo can also be loaded by shipboard cranes.
-These LMSRs are capable of off-loading cargo onto floating barges or lighterage when operating in ports that have been damaged or do not possess cargo cranes.
+LMSRs are capable of off-loading cargo onto floating barges or lighterage when operating in ports that have been damaged or do not possess cargo cranes.
+The Army's prepositioning program also includes two container ships (T-AK).